parthsarin/cs106a-section-spr20/public/res/Syllabus.md

 ### Zoom Policies
 #### General Policies
-1. Please try to **have your camera on during section**!
+1. Please try to *have your camera on during section*!
 Since we're a small class, I hope this'll help foster a collaborative atmosphere.
     * If this is difficult or impossible for you, shoot me an email before section starts.
-2. **Mute yourself when you aren't talking** to reduce background noise.
+2. Mute yourself when you aren't talking to reduce background noise.
-3. If possible, **use headphones or earbuds** to reduce background noise.
+3. If possible, use headphones or earbuds to reduce background noise.
+4. Online meetings pose a variety of educational challenges related to cognitive load and concentration.
+I encourage you to take time during section to stretch or stand up if it'll help you focus!

 #### Participation
+1. If you'd like to ask a question, use Zoom's *raise hand* feature (Participants > Raise Hand) and I'll call on you.
+If I don't notice, shoot a message into the chat.
-1. **Use the chat to ask questions**, and do so frequently!
-If you'd like to ask your question anonymously, you can message me directly and I won't single you out.
+    * If you'd like to ask your question anonymously, you can message me directly and I won't single you out.
-2. I find Zoom's **non-verbal feedback features** (raise hand, yes, no, go slower, go faster, etc) to be unreliable and difficult to respond to.
-Try to refrain from using that feature—I probably won't notice it—and use the chat for reactions instead.
+2. Use the chat to interact with each other if you'd like to contribute to the discussion while someone else is speaking.

+## Assignments & Interactive Grading (IG) Sessions
+You'll receive your grades on submitted assignments through "interactive grading" ("IG") sessions.
+After I've graded your assignment, I'll create a form where you can sign up to meet with me for 20 minutes.
+At our meeting, we'll discuss your assignment submission and you'll get your grade.

+IGs are also a lot of fun!
+I want to get to know each of you, individually and I'm excited to learn about what you hope to get out of this class.
+I generally hold IGs on the weekends.
+If that doesn't work for you, we can make other arrangements; just send me an email.

+For the lateness policy, see the course information handout: <http://web.stanford.edu/class/archive/cs/cs106a/cs106a.1206/handouts/01-general-information.pdf> (TL;DR: assignments are due at the start of class, you have 4 free 24-hour late days to use throughout the quarter (except on the last assignment), talk to Brahm about any special circumstances).

 ## Contacting Me / Other Resources
 If you have any questions, jokes, musings, etc., shoot me an email.
 I'm very responsive to email, and I'll generally respond within 24 hours (but usually much faster).
 If you don't hear back from me in a day, please send me a gentle reminder.